-UKCP Alpine Level 2
+UKCP Level 2

 Jo learnt to ski at the age of 7 and started ski racing through her school's participation in ESSKIA races.
 Jo represented her school team at the English and British finals multiple times, cumulating in winning the individual title at ESSKIA Open Championships in 2010.